 - Winner (Education/Academic category) of the 2017 International Book Awards

-- Medalist Winner (Education Category) of 2016 New Apple Annual Book Awards for Excellence in Independent Publishing
+- Medalist Winner (Education Category) of the 2016 New Apple Annual Book Awards for Excellence in Independent Publishing

 - Readers’ Favorite 5-Star Review recipient on Jan.
 29, 2017